harvesthill/reddit-wiki-archive/steroids/datbtrue.md

  ![](%%slow-wave-sleep-1%%)

-The transition from midlife to late life (age 71-83 years) involved no further significant decrease in slow wave sleep but an increase in time awake of 28 minutes per decade at the expense of decreases in both light non-REM sleep (-24 minutes per decade; P&lt;.001) and REM sleep (-10 minutes per decade; P&lt;.001).
+The transition from midlife to late life (age 71-83 years) involved no further significant decrease in slow wave sleep but an increase in time awake of 28 minutes per decade at the expense of decreases in both light non-REM sleep (-24 minutes per decade; P<.001) and REM sleep (-10 minutes per decade; P<.001).

  ![](%%slow-wave-sleep-2%%)

-The decline in slow wave sleep from early adulthood to midlife was paralleled by a major decline in GH secretion (-372 µg per decade; P&lt;.001).
-From midlife to late life, GH secretion further declined at a slower rate (-43 µg per decade; P&lt;.02).
+The decline in slow wave sleep from early adulthood to midlife was paralleled by a major decline in GH secretion (-372 µg per decade; P<.001).
+From midlife to late life, GH secretion further declined at a slower rate (-43 µg per decade; P<.02).

  ![](%%slow-wave-sleep-3%%)

-Independently of age, the amount of GH secretion was significantly associated with slow wave sleep (P&lt;.001).
+Independently of age, the amount of GH secretion was significantly associated with slow wave sleep (P<.001).

  ![](%%slow-wave-sleep-4%%)

-Increasing age was associated with an elevation of evening cortisol levels (+19.3 nmol/L per decade; P&lt;.001) that became significant only after age 50 years, when sleep became more fragmented and REM sleep declined.
-A trend for an association between lower amounts of REM sleep and higher evening cortisol concentrations independent of age was detected (P&lt;.10).
+Increasing age was associated with an elevation of evening cortisol levels (+19.3 nmol/L per decade; P<.001) that became significant only after age 50 years, when sleep became more fragmented and REM sleep declined.
+A trend for an association between lower amounts of REM sleep and higher evening cortisol concentrations independent of age was detected (P<.10).

  ![](%%slow-wave-sleep-5%%)

-For a deeper read I include the following Introduction &amp;amp; Comments which elaborate on the significance of the results.
+For a deeper read I include the following Introduction & Comments which elaborate on the significance of the results.
 I strongly encourage any one interested in anti-aging to read it so that they can adopt the appropriate compensatory strategies.

 INTRODUCTION